meraldoantonio/Autoclassifier/README.md

 I served the models in a website created using Flask and Dash.

-To run the website, please perform the following steps.
+To run the website locally, please perform the following steps.
+Note: If possible, please run this step in Linux systems (Ubuntu/Pop OS); I have yet to test this in other operating systems.

 1. Clone this repository into a folder in your machine
 ```